-After reviewing these documents, you will need to understand the terms and conditions of the contract, the project parameters, set the project budget, and create a baseline schedule in an effort to create your "winning" deal.
+After reviewing these documents, you will need to understand the terms and conditions of the contract, the project parameters, set the project budget, and create a baseline schedule to create your project plan.

-Your teams ultimate goal is to determine if DPR should pursue the project with the information and criteria at hand, and work to defend your position with reasons developed during the competition.
-During the course of the competition, the teams will manage scenarios that will impact budget, safety or schedule, for example:
+Your team's goal is to provide a comprehensive plan for the project with the information and criteria at hand, and work to defend your position with reasons developed during the competition.
+During the competition, the teams will manage scenarios that will impact budget, safety or schedule, for example: